DFE-Digital/rsd-frontdoor/docs/complete_fd_rules.md

 ## Version history:
 ** 15 - 2025-11-12**
 - update routing rules to be the inverse of what they were - drop any routes that are live on test, add any routes that are not
-- this is the equivalent of release 12 on dev, but for test
+- this is the equivalent of release 12 on dev, but for test environment
+- release service support users to test, as dev and test are now using same rulesets.

 ** 14 - 2025-11-06**
 - release confirm delete to test and prod.